ibm-cloud-docs/schematics/sc-about-workspaces.md

 ![Deploying infrastructure and services with workspaces](/images/new/sc-workspaces.svg){: caption="Deploying infrastructure and services with workspaces" caption-side="bottom"}

-Using your supplied Terraform template (config), {{site.data.keyword.bpshort}} executes the Terraform CLI engine to provision the resources defined in the config. {{site.data.keyword.bpshort}} provides a secure container environment to execute the Terraform engine, using the {{site.data.keyword.cloud_notm}} Terraform provider to provision and manage resources using the {{site.data.keyword.cloud_notm}}service APIs.
+Using your supplied Terraform template (config), {{site.data.keyword.bpshort}} executes the Terraform CLI engine to provision the resources defined in the config. {{site.data.keyword.bpshort}} provides a secure container environment to execute the Terraform engine, using the {{site.data.keyword.cloud_notm}} Terraform provider to provision and manage resources using the {{site.data.keyword.cloud_notm}} service APIs.

 ## Features
 {: #sc-wks-features}